 Car sales seasonality

-Car sales in Australia tend to follow predictable seasonal patterns, with industry data showing shifts in activity and speed to sale at different points in the year, shaped by lifestyle changes and weather conditions.
-These shifts affect how many buyers are active and how quickly cars move through the market.
+Car sales in Australia tend to follow predictable seasonal patterns, with industry data showing shifts in activity and speed to sale at different points in the year, shaped by lifestyle changes, weather conditions and shifting buyer priorities.
+These shifts affect how many buyers are active, how often inspections happen and how quickly cars move through the market.

-It’s worth noting that the best time to sell a car isn’t always the same as the best season to buy a car.
-Sellers typically benefit when buyer demand is strong and available stock is limited.
+It’s also worth noting that the best time to sell a car isn’t always the same as the best season to buy a car.
+Sellers typically benefit when buyer demand is strong and available stock is limited, while buyers often find better value during quieter periods when sellers have fewer options.

 How weather and holidays impact car sales prices

-Weather and public holidays also affect inspection rates and overall market activity.
-Warmer months encourage travel and road trips, while colder or wetter periods can reduce buyer urgency.
+Weather and public holidays also affect inspection rates, test drives and overall market activity.
+Warmer months encourage travel, road trips and lifestyle upgrades, while colder or wetter periods can reduce buyer urgency.

 Summer